-- -All drafts of your essays must be submitted in person as hard copy.
-You must hand a copy to me by the end of the day that it is due.
-Make a careful note of due date for every assignment. - -Rough drafts will usually be due on a Monday and I will return in to you with comments within a week.
+-Rough drafts of all three major essays are required.
+I will return drafts to you with comments within a week.
 The word count of your rough draft should be at least half of the final draft (between 600-800 words).
-The drafts themselves will not be graded, but if you do not turn one in, your final graded draft will be downgraded two full grades.
+Rough drafts themselves will not be graded, but if you do not turn one in, your final graded draft will be downgraded two full grades.
 I will not accept late rough drafts.